 Back in the U.S., I began as one of the older students in Arabic 101 at The Ohio State University and eventually earned my MA in Arabic there in 1989.
 I then went on to earn my PhD in Arabic and Islamic Studies from the University of Pennsylvania in 2001.
 I was fortunate in the course of my studies to be able to spend a summer studying Arabic in Jordan and a year in Cairo at the Center for Arabic Studies Abroad (CASA).
 I also taught Arabic courses from first to fourth year at Ohio State and Penn.
 My dissertation research focused on the poetry and thought of one of the more fascinating figures in modern Arabic letters, Mikhail Naimy (Nu`aymah).
 My dissertation explores the influence of theosophical and other religious thought on Naimy’s writing.
 Professor Roger Allen advised my dissertation work.

-Here at Princeton I have taught ARA 101-102, 105-107, 301-302 and 303.
-I have also introduced and taught two courses, ARA 308: Theory and Practice of Arabic-to-English Translation and ARA 309: Advanced Arabic Reading: The Short Story.
+Here at Princeton I have taught ARA 101-102, 105-107, 301-302, 303 and 401.
+I have also introduced and taught two new courses, ARA 308: Theory and Practice of Arabic-to-English Translation and ARA 309: Advanced Arabic Reading: The Short Story.
 I thoroughly enjoy teaching Arabic at all levels: it is exciting to help students progress from no knowledge of Arabic to novice, intermediate and advanced levels.
 I hope that, as a non-native speaker who learned Arabic in the same way my students are learning it, I am able offer insights that will help them tackle Arabic.

 As is obvious, my original, naïve one- or two-year project of studying Arabic has turned into a lifetime engagement; however, it turns out that this is one of the things I like best about Arabic: one can always find new aspects of the language to explore and new challenges to take on.